Hidden Retained Reflexes Contributing to Poor Core Stability and W-Sitting This article provides information about…

 - Poor visual perception (letters and numbers run together in words and sentences with no spaces in between)

 If any of these describe your child, there may be a chance that he or she has a retained TLR.
 When we focus on integrating this reflex, there are a few corrections to help alleviate the issues.
 Different types of movement and body awareness exercises will help the child balance, move and coordinate more efficiently.
-We also want to help the child’s posture so they can sit upright at their desk without pain or frustration.
+You also may want to help the child’s posture so they can sit upright at their desk without pain or frustration.
 When we implement exercises that can correct the retained TLR, the child will no longer need to slump at their desk and many other issues in the classroom will start to improve.
 If a child has a retained TLR, integration is essential so the child may move forward in their educational journey.

 James, a 6-year-old boy, has a strongly retained TLR.
 When his head comes forward, his knees bend.
 When his head moves backward, his legs and arms naturally extend.
 This, of course, causes some very odd positions, both at school and at home.
 Frequently he hears, “sit up” from his teacher and parents.
 The problem is that when he does sit up, it takes an immense amount of energy that is all used up for subjects that require higher cognitive learning.
 If James is under stress or if he is compensating for his reflex, he runs out of energy and is unable to cope.
 He begins to shut down and daydream so he can filter out the world around him.
 His teacher also says James doesn’t have energy to play at recess and struggles with listening.
 These signs tell us that James is using all his valuable energy to compensate for a retained reflex that should not be there in the first place.